Operational

 Projects from the parishes of parishes of Aston, Thurcroft, Treeton, Ulley and Whiston are eligible for funding.
 Projects from outside of these areas may also be considered if they will benefit people in the local parishes.

-Email apply@onpathcommunityfund.co.uk
+E: tom.chaplin@onpathenergy.com

 At OnPath, we are committed to regular maintenance and servicing on our wind farms to maximise the efficiency, operational performance and environmental, social and economic benefits of our projects.

-In 2023, a planning permission to extend the lifespan of the fifteen-turbine site at Penny Hill to a maximum of 40 years plus two years for construction and decommissioning was approved by Rotherham Council.
+In 2023, a planning permission to extend the lifespan of the six-turbine site at Penny Hill to a maximum of 40 years plus two years for construction and decommissioning was approved by Rotherham Council.
 This will enable Penny Hill Wind Farm to supply thousands more megawatts of clean energy to the grid under existing operational conditions.